hololinked-dev/docs/docs/beginners-guide/articles/events.md

     )
     ```

+---

-The callback function(s) must accept a single argument which is the event data payload, an instance of `SSE` object.
+The callback function(s) must accept a single argument - an instance of `SSE` object.
 The payload can be accessed as using the `data` attribute:

 ```py title="Event Data" linenums="1" hl_lines="9"
 def event_cb(event):